The 30% Rule in Chicago Home Remodeling: When to Follow It (And When to Break It)

 The 30% remodeling rule isn't gospel — it's a starting point for conversation.
 Like any financial guideline, context matters enormously.

 After 500+ Chicago renovations, Assembly Squad's real advice?
 Know your neighborhood's actual ceiling, understand your true timeline, and spend on high-impact projects that improve daily life.
-The specific percentage matters far less than spending wisely on the right projects for your situation.
+And in 2026 — make sure your cabinetry is sourced domestically so your budget isn't eroded by import tariffs before a single cabinet is installed.

-Ready to discuss what makes sense for your Chicago home?
-Contact Assembly Squad for a realistic consultation.
-We'll evaluate your property, research your neighborhood comps, and provide honest guidance on smart renovation budgets.
-No pressure to follow arbitrary rules - just real-world advice for your specific situation.
+We'll evaluate your property, research your neighborhood comps, and give you honest guidance on smart renovation budgets.
+No pressure — just real-world advice for your specific situation.